agentmorris/MegaDetector/megadetector.md

 ### Overview

-We provide two ways to apply this model to new images:
+We provide two ways to run MegaDetector on your images:

 1. A simple test script that makes neat pictures with bounding boxes, but doesn't produce a useful output file ([run_detector.py](https://github.com/agentmorris/MegaDetector/blob/master/detection/run_detector.py))